This ‘how to make bedtime transitions easier’ post is in partnership with Simplay3. As always, all opinions are my own.

 Is bedtime a struggle in your home?
-From infant on, many families find bedtime to be the hardest part of the day.
+From infancy on, many families find bedtime to be the hardest part of the day.
 As newborns, it’s because they just don’t sleep.
-But life, and bedtime, doesn’t always get easier as the kids get older.
-While some kids are naturally great sleepers, many are not.
-My husband and I have been blessed with some of each.
-But today, I want to share how to make bedtime transitions easier.
+But life, and bedtime, don’t always get easier as the kids get older.

-How To Make Bedtime Transitions Easier
+2 Most Important Tips To Make Bedtime Transitions Easier for a Preschooler

-Family Time:
+Family Time

-But before bedtime, we’ve found it to be super helpful to spend some time winding down as a family.
+Before bedtime, we’ve found it to be super helpful to spend some time winding down as a family.
 Around 7:30 or so, we all hang out in the living room and chat about the day, expectations for tomorrow, and whatever else the kids want to tell us.

 Read A Story:

 I think everyone sleeps better after they wash up, brush their teeth, and put on clean pajamas.
 So this is a must every single night.
 To help everyone settle down after the game, we all get ready for bed by doing these three things.
+If you don’t feel like your child needs a bath every night you could do that every other night or every 3rd nights.

 Bedtime Prayers: